You're viewing the guides for Axe Core 4.11. A newer version is available — view the latest guides (Axe Core 4.12).

 - Inherited attributes — come from superclass roles in the ARIA role hierarchy.

-Any ARIA attribute that doesn’t fall into one of these categories is not allowed on that role.
-This applies equally to explicit roles (set with the role attribute) and implicit roles that HTML elements carry by default.
-For instance, <button> has an implicit role of button, <input type="checkbox"> has an implicit role of checkbox, and <h2> has an implicit role of heading.
+Any ARIA attribute that falls outside these three categories is not allowed on that role.
+This applies to both explicit roles (set via the role attribute) and implicit roles that HTML elements carry by default.
+For example, <button> has an implicit role of button, <input type="checkbox"> has an implicit role of checkbox, and <h2> has an implicit role of heading.

-When an unsupported attribute appears on an element, the result is unpredictable.
-A screen reader might silently ignore it, or it might announce contradictory information — for example, describing a heading as a checkable control.
-In the worst case, invalid role-attribute combinations can break accessibility for entire sections of a page.
+When an unsupported attribute appears on an element, the outcome is unpredictable.
+A screen reader might silently ignore it, or it might announce contradictory information — describing a heading as a checkable control, for instance.
+In the worst case, invalid role-attribute combinations can completely break accessibility for entire sections of a page.

 Who is affected

-This issue has a critical impact on people who use assistive technologies:
+This issue has a critical impact on people who rely on assistive technologies:

 - Screen reader users (blind and deafblind users) depend on accurate role and state information to understand and interact with content.
-Conflicting ARIA attributes can cause elements to be announced as something they are not.
+Conflicting ARIA attributes can cause elements to be announced as something they are not, creating confusion and preventing task completion.

 - Voice control users rely on correctly exposed semantics to issue commands targeting specific controls.
 Misrepresented roles can make controls unreachable by voice.

 - Users of switch devices and alternative input methods depend on tools that interpret ARIA roles and attributes to identify operable controls.
-Invalid attributes can make controls appear inoperable or misrepresent their purpose entirely.
+Invalid attributes can make controls appear inoperable or misrepresent their purpose.

-When ARIA attributes conflict with an element’s role, these users may encounter controls that lie about what they do, states that never update correctly, or entire regions that become completely unusable.
+When ARIA attributes conflict with an element's role, these users may encounter controls that misrepresent their function, states that never update correctly, or regions that become entirely unusable.

 Relevant WCAG success criteria